vkrish199/SpringBootDemo/README.md

 Autowiring - When one object is dependent on another object, spring can inject that object if @Autowired is specified on the reference of the Class.

+Spring boot simplifies the configuration compared to spring xml based configuration or java class based configuration

+We have multiple layers in Spring Boot

+Client <----> Server <----> Database

+Server - Controller Layer (handles requests and responses)
+         Service Layer (handles business logic/processing)
+         Repository Layer/ DAO (data access object) (handles database management)

+We can use @Component annotation to typically define an Entity We can use @Service annotation to define a Service class We can use @Repository annotation to define a Repository class refer differentLayers method